sebasjimenez10/angularjs-style/Readme.md

     '/auth'
   ```

-0. Then base on sub-components make the inner routes from top routes
+0. Then based on sub-components make the inner routes from top routes
   ```javascript

     // /user